Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Cursor-based pagination

-Cursor-based pagination uses a cursor (a unique pointer) to mark your place in the dataset.
-Instead of skipping through records, you fetch results relative to a cursor.
-This makes it more efficient and consistent for large or changing datasets.
+Cursor-based pagination uses a cursor (a unique pointer) to mark your position in the dataset.
+Instead of skipping records, you fetch results relative to a cursor.
+This approach is more efficient and consistent for large or frequently changing datasets.
 See Cursor-based pagination for detailed information.

-- Infinite scrolling (for example, social feeds, content lists)
+• Infinite scrolling (for example, social feeds or content lists).

 The following is an example query for cursor-based pagination: